wallrj/cassandra-operator/CONTRIBUTING.md

 ## Building and Testing

-To setup your environment with the required dependencies.
+To setup your environment with the required dependencies, run this at the project root level.
-Running this at the project root level will create a [Docker-in-Docker](https://github.com/kubernetes-sigs/kubeadm-dind-cluster/) cluster.
+This will create a [Docker-in-Docker](https://github.com/kubernetes-sigs/kubeadm-dind-cluster/) cluster.
+Missing system libraries that need installing will be listed in the output:
 ```
 ./make setup
 ```